kjejac/terraform-beginner-bootcamp-2023/journal/week1.md

 If you loose your statefile, you most likley have to tear down all your cloud infrastructure manually.

-You can use `terraform import` but it won't for all cloud resources.
+You can use `terraform import` but it won't work for all cloud resources.
 You need to check the terraform providers documentation for which resources support import.

 ### Fix Missing Resources with Terraform Import